egemenmede/flutter_template_repository/README.md

     - [Naming conventions](https://developer.android.com/jetpack/guide/domain-layer#conventions)

 - Presenatation Layer

+  Presentation Layer contains UI that is coordinated by Presenters which execute one or multiple Use cases.
+Presentation Layer depends on Domain Layer.

   - blocs: TODO (See TODO)
   - views: TODO (See TODO)
   - widgets: TODO (See TODO)